Make a Difference in Oregon's Natural Resources!

-Not from Oregon, no problem!
-This position is located at our headquarters office in Salem.
-If you enjoy the outdoors, this is the place for you.
-We have glaciated mountain peaks to the east, the Pacific Ocean to the west and the massive Columbia River Gorge to the north.
-You can fish 365 days a year, and there is hunting for big game, waterfowl and game birds.
-The Oregon coast attracts thousands of people who clam, crab and fish in the ocean for halibut, salmon and tuna.
+This position is located in Salem, the capital of Oregon.
+If you enjoy the outdoors, Oregon’s Willamette Valley is the place for you.
+It is less than an hour from glaciated mountain peaks to the east, the Pacific Ocean to the west and the massive Columbia River Gorge to the north.
 The outdoor opportunities are endless when it comes to fish and wildlife in Oregon!
-Oregon is known for their vineyards, breweries and adventures for the whole family to enjoy.
-To learn more about the department, the work we do, and see our beautiful state, view the following video at https://youtu.be/8CjDPiPMGAk For more information on our Water Quality/Quantity Program visit: https://www.dfw.state.or.us/fish/water/
+To learn more about the department, the work we do, and our beautiful state, view the following video at https://myodfw.com/about

 What you will do: